facelessuser/sublime-markdown-popups/docs/api.md

 ## Dependencies

-Your plugin must include the following Package Control dependencies:
+Your plugin must include the Package Control dependencies listed below.
+Please read about Package Control's [dependencies][pc-dependencies] to learn more.

 ```js
 {